particle-iot/docs/src/content/hardware/community/monitor-one-modbus.md

 {{imageOverlay src="/assets/images/hardware-community/monitor-one-modbus/Image49.png" alt="" }}

-Is possible to copy a modbus payload sample from the Particle console and put it into the datacake test field to try the decoding function.
+It is possible to copy a modbus payload sample from the Particle console and put it into the datacake test field to try the decoding function.

 {{imageOverlay src="/assets/images/hardware-community/monitor-one-modbus/Image50.png" alt="" class="no-darken"}}